inservit/PBIPushData/README.md

 <h3>Step 2: Azure Permissions</h3>
-      Sign in to your Azure account: https://manage.windowsazure.com/ Click on option Active Directory.
+      Sign in to your Azure account: https://manage.windowsazure.com/
+         <br />Click on option Active Directory.
-         Click on your native application (registered in Step 3) to manage.
+         Click on your native application (registered in Step 1) to manage.
          Click on configure to provide permissions.

           NOTE: If your application is not listed, add your application and provide permissions.